Composite Sorting: Model

-for underqualified workers $x<z$, with implied parameters $\zeta_{p}=\frac{\eta_{p}}{1+\eta_{p}}\in(0,1)$ and $\rho_{p}=B_{p}^{\frac{1}{1+\eta_{p}}}\big/\zeta_{p}$.
-The distinctive feature of this function is that the effective output is concave in the distance between worker skill and job difficulty.
-The technology choice transforms a production function with linear mismatch costs into an effective output function with strictly concave mismatch costs.
+for underqualified workers $x<z$, with $\zeta_{p}=\frac{\eta_{p}}{1+\eta_{p}} \in(0,1)$.
+The cost is concave in the distance between worker skill and job difficulty.
+In sum, when the marginal costs of mitigating mismatch are increasing, a production function with linear mismatch costs and investment choice results in an effective output function with concave costs of skill gaps.\footnote{In line with our framework, \citet{Brynjolfsson:2025} and \citet{Noy:2023} find that the introduction of generative artificial intelligence tools increases the output of low-skill workers with minimal impact on high skill workers.}

-Firms can similarly reduce the extent to which overqualificaton penalizes worker utility by providing amenities.
-We model amenities analogously to technology choice.\footnote{Alternative frameworks that incorporate the decision to provide amenities are presented in \citet{Hwang:1998}, \citet{Lang:2004}, and \citet{Morchio:2021}.} If workers are underqualified, $x<z$, their employers want to invest in technology so that the costs of having underqualified employees are reduced.
-Similarly, when workers are overqualified, $x>z$, their employers want to invest in amenities to lower the disutility from working.
-Firms choose the variable disutility cost due to mismatch $\gamma_{\kappa}$ at an associate fixed cost $\Psi_{\kappa}(\gamma_{\kappa})=\frac{B_{\kappa}}{\eta_{\kappa}}\gamma_{\kappa}^{-\eta_{\kappa}}$.
-The optimal provision of amenities is thus characterized by $\gamma_{\kappa}=\big(\frac{x-z}{B_{\kappa}}\big)^{-\frac{1}{1+\eta_{\kappa}}}$.
-Amenities increase with worker skills and decrease with the cost of providing amenities, $B_{\psi}$.
-As a result, the effective output of overqualified workers is $y(x,z)=g(x) + h(z) -\rho_{\kappa}(z-x)^{\zeta_{\kappa}}$.